Pillowcase Sizes And Dimensions Guide

 - Repeat lengthwise or crosswise, depending on where you started.
 Note any half-inch measurements for the most accurate results.

-Generally speaking, choosing the right conventional pillow cover is as simple as buying the same size as the cushion itself.
-For example, a queen-size pillow would be paired with a queen-size pillowcase, a king-size pillow would work with a king pillowcase, and so on.
+Generally speaking, choosing the right conventional pillow cover is as simple as buying the same size as the pillow itself.
+For example, a queen size pillow should be paired with a queen size pillowcase, a king size pillow with a king size pillowcase, and so on.

-That said, some cushions have non-standard dimensions that need custom-made pillowcases.
+That said, some pillows have non-standard dimensions that need custom-made pillowcases.
 For example, body pillows have specialized body pillowcases, meaning you only have one size option to choose from.

 Pillowcases are an often-overlooked but utterly essential part of building the ultimate sleeping experience.
 It's about more than just material or look – a pillowcase's size is also a primary consideration when buying a covering for your precious cushions.